Who needs Arizona food manager certification?

 - Responding correctly to the inspector’s questions about food operation, which may cover topics like proper food temperatures and times, personal hygiene, cross-contamination and sanitizing equipment, utensils and surfaces

-- Being a certified food protection manager who has passed a test through an approved program, such as one accredited by the American National Standards Institute (ANSI).
+- Being a certified food protection manager who has passed food manager training through an anab-accredited program like ServSafe or the American National Standards Institute (ANSI).

-So while there is no state mandate to employ a certified food protection manager, Arizona restaurant and food business owners may want a person in charge to earn their certification to meet the inspector’s requirements.
+So while there is no state mandate to employ a certified food protection manager, Arizona restaurant and food business owners may want a person to read the study guide and do the training program to earn their certification and meet the inspector’s requirements.

 How to get Arizona food manager certification